 No, because the banks dominate the mortgage business it would be against their best interests to accept low-ball offers.
 Accepting low-ball offers would knock down the price of nearby properties they also hold mortgages on.
 Banks would be shooting themselves in the foot if they dumped all the foreclosures on the market at once and took below-market offers.
 If you do see a foreclosure that was sold at what appears to be a low price - It probably needed a lot of work.
 So the price was fair market value.
 Banks control the real estate market.

 If Banks and the Courts are not Motivated Sellers, Who Is?

-A motivated seller is anyone that Has to Sell vs those that Want to Sell.
+A motivated seller is anyone who Has to Sell vs those who Want to Sell.
 Divorce causes a lot of forced home sales.
 Loss of Jobs, transfer of jobs, transfer of kids schools, bad money management, estate listings, disgruntled landlords, people tired of all the home upkeep, forced downsizing, etc. There are lots of truly Motivated Sellers willing to sell below market value for every foreclosure out there.
 And there are lots of people watching the new listings daily that snap up the great deals before you've had your morning coffee.

 How can you tell if someone is Motivated to Sell a Calgary below market value?

 Number one is you have to know general market values for the area you are looking at and the style of homes in that area.
 In other words, you need to do some work.
 There's always someone working just as hard or harder than you are to find the great deals that pop up.
 After a while of studying the market and viewing lots of properties, it gets easy to spot something out of the ordinary that might be an opportunity.
 Then you write an offer with your Realtor with the price, terms and conditions that you want!